Clinical Quality Assurance

 Cobalt provides a patient-focused service, being the first in the UK to be accredited in accordance with the Quality Standard for Imaging (QSI).
 This accreditation is the formal recognition that an imaging services provider has demonstrated that it has the organisational competence to deliver against key performance measures.

-QSI is a scheme based on the principal of independent assessment against a recognised standard, very much based around the patient experience.
+QSI is a scheme based on the principal of independent assessment against a recognised standard, very much based on the patient experience.
 The United Kingdom Accreditation Service (UKAS) has been selected to deliver and manage QSI on behalf of The College of Radiographers and The Royal College of Radiologists.

 More information about the Scheme and how it works can be found on their website, click here.

 Cobalt, being committed to providing the best possible health care allied to excellent service, will apply the Independent Sector Complaints Adjudication Service (ISCAS) Code of Practice to resolve all complaints it may receive from private patients.
 This is a three-stage process, with stage one being your complaint and our response.
-If dissatisfied with the response to your complaint, you will be offered stage two, which is an internal independent review of the complaints handling process by a named senior officer of the organisation, whom has not been involved with the original complaint.
-If dissatisfied with the response from stage two, privately funded patients can request independent external adjudication from the Independent Healthcare Sector Complaints Adjudication Service (ISCAS) within 6 months of receiving Cobalt’s local resolution decision for more information about this service, please visit www.iscas.org.uk
+If dissatisfied with the response to your complaint, you will be offered stage two, which is an internal independent review of the complaints handling process by a named senior officer of the organisation, who has not been involved with the original complaint.
+If dissatisfied with the response from stage two, privately funded patients can request independent external adjudication from the Independent Healthcare Sector Complaints Adjudication Service (ISCAS) within 6 months of receiving Cobalt’s local resolution decision for more information about this service, please visit www.iscas.org.uk.